ghthor/filu/ssim/README.md

 	- A materialized view of the InputLog.
 3. WorldLog
 	- A materialized log of the InputLog via InputProcessor.
+4. WorldProcessor
+	- A materialized view of the WorldLog
+	- Calculates the state change made by an Input Event
+5. WorldStateLog
+	- A materialized log of the WorldLog via WorldProcessor

 ### Examples